 However, you should never allow fear to stop you from pursuing your goals.
 Many people allow fear to have too much power over them, and they end up giving up on their dreams because they’re afraid of failure.

-Which brings us to a mini lesson: Never be afraid of failure.
+This brings us to a mini-lesson: Never be afraid of failure.
 Failure provides some of the best teaching moments and it’s a necessary step towards success.

 Having the courage to face fear and overcome it will be what separates you from the competition.
 On the other hand, if you run at the sight of fear and allow it to control your life, you’ll have a hard time growing as an individual.